Steve14576/Termirun-intergrated_code_runner_at_termux/README.md

 - `termirun.sh`, A ready-to-use Shell Script tool aiming to run code files(`c,cpp,java,py,fortran,r` and extending...) using `Termux` on `Android(either root or unroot)` devices, convenitntly, by encasing the calls for multiple compilers into simple unified commands.

-- Every `termirun` script works with 3 folders:
+- Each `termirun` script works with 3 folders:
   1. the "seat", where `termirun` script sits and your terminal `cd` at.(for unrooted users, better if under `～/` and given `chomod +777`)
   2. the "working" folder, where the code you work with file is stored.
   3. the "bins" folder, where the compile product is stored and executed from.(for unrooted users, better if under `～/` and given `chomod +777`)